Alixounet/StEM/README.md

 # StEM
 Storyboard-Based Empirical Modeling of Touch Interface Performance

-More information about the project and the accompnying paper at ns.inria.fr/mjolnir/StEM
+More information about the project and the accompanying paper at [the StEM webpage](http://ns.inria.fr/mjolnir/StEM).